 It’s not that all 13,000 school districts across the country aren’t trying.
-Education experts most frequently cite lack of preparation and expertise for online learning.
+Education experts most frequently cite a lack of preparation and expertise for online learning.
 Those are the symptoms of a larger problem — lack of official guidance from the top, on both state and federal levels.
 It’s largely up to school districts to secure contracts, find the platforms to use, train the educators, and perform a myriad of other tasks associated with online learning.
 The lack of coordination, communication, and insight into best practices has some schools struggling to come up with their own plans.

 Education leaders mostly agree that technical difficulties should be viewed in light of the pandemic.
-That is, they result from unprecedented scale and volume schools faced while implementing three types of learning (online, in-person, hybrid).
+That is, they result from the unprecedented scale and volume schools faced while implementing three types of learning (online, in-person, hybrid).
 Within months, schools had to learn from their experiences from last spring and streamline processes for the fall.